Book Reports

 If so, do you have any tricks to helping get past writers block?

-I’ve written a couple of articles for my website in the “For Writers” section.
-One is called “On Getting Started” and the othe“On Getting Stuck ” and they have more about getting past writers block.
-But to condense it, I once found a quote from Norman Mailer that said, “There is a little bit of writers block in every day.”
+I once came across a quote from Norman Mailer that made me feel better about getting stuck.
+He said, “There is a little bit of writers block in every day.”
 I loved that because I think it’s true.
 So what is the solution?
 I think the answer is in another quote, “The art of writing is the art of applying the seat of the pants to the seat of the chair.”
 Which is the just sit there until something comes approach.
 It doesn’t feel so good, but I promise if you sit there long enough, something will come.

 Do you have any writing tips for people who would like to try to become published authors?

 The biggest thing is that in order to get published, you need to write a book.
 I know that sounds silly, but it really is the most important part of the process.
 And if you write a good book (my definition of a good book is something that evokes emotion in the reader and that they have a hard time putting down) it will get published.
 It might not be an easy road, but once you have written that book, you will get there.
 The writing is the hard part.
 And there is no short cut.
-I’ve never written a book in under two years.
 My old advisor, Toni Morrison, said you can’t write a truly good book in under six.
 So that should give an idea of the kind of time you need to invest in that first step of the process.
 Writing books isn’t a sprint.
 It’s a marathon.

-Then, once you write it, I suggest putting it away for a few months, then taking it out, reading it over, and rewriting.
+Then, once you write it, I suggest putting it away for a at least a few months, then taking it out, reading it over, and rewriting.
 Then, for the next step, you have to really steel yourself.
 Give it to close friends and family-- people who you trust to be honest but gentle.
 And get feedback.
 And rewrite again.
 And again.
 When you feel like you've gotten it in the best shape you possibly can (and often the rewriting takes as long--or longer--than the actual writing of the book) write a great query letter, include a chapter, and send it out to a list of agents.
 How do you chose the agents?
 Find other books that have been published that you think are similar to the one you wrote, and then find out who the agents are for those books.
 Often they have the agent listed on Amazon.
 It's easy to find the addresses for the agents on the internet.
 Then sit back and wait for who requests to see the full manuscript, and who writes back nice rejections, and who sends a form letter.
-The whole process requires a lot of determination and strength because it almost always involves a lot of criticism and rejection (Harry Potter was rejected by almost every publisher in England before it was accepted.)
-It's painful, but it's worth it.
-And even the painful part makes you a stronger person.
+The whole process requires a lot of determination and strength because it almost always involves a lot of criticism and rejection.